thingsiplay/enjoy/README.md

 ## Introduction

-**enjoy** is a wrapper around *RetroArch* on Linux to help running emulator cores through the commandline.
-This functionality can be used to configure your system to launch games from *RetroArch* directly within your file manager by (double) clicking the ROM files too.
-The main magic comes from a user configuration file with rules and aliases to extensions and emulator core names.
+**enjoy** is a wrapper around "RetroArch" on Linux to help running emulator cores on the commandline.
+A user configuration file can be setup, including rules and aliases to file extensions and emulator paths.
+Each time the program runs, it will lookup these settings to determine the correct core for each given extension.
+It can be even used to launch games directly within your favorite file manager by double clicking the ROM file.

 ### Example